abhishek1235/archetypes/README.md

 5.5.1.0

 1. Alignement of all existing archetypes with Backbase CXP 5.5.1.0 and Launchpad 0.10.1
-2. Aligning release process with other Mosiac projects
+2. Aligning release process with other Mosiac projects based on two distribution repository profiles
 3. Fixing reported bugs
 4. Removed custom RSS feed XSL where applicable since default one is working fine
 5. Removed FakeAuthentication filter where applicable since no need for it any more
-6. Bundling Mosaic Reference bundle (0.5.1) where applicable

 5.5.0.0